Lindsay36h/DH110-22F/README.md

 The website currently consists of a home page along with the following subsections: About, Staff, Governance, Publications, Data, Contact.
 These pages each have various linked subpages that cannot be found within the website’s navigation bar.
 In beginning the website’s redesign, I created wireframes and a wireflow for two specific tasks that fall within the three general website functions.
 These tasks will be:

-* Search for a recent article assessing the sea life in California’s coastal waters (relevant to 1 & Trent’s User Scenario)
+* Search for a recent article assessing the sea life in California’s coastal waters
-* Find a the most recent publication and send it to a coworker (relevant to 1 & Alex’s User Scenario)
+* Find a the most recent publication and send it to a coworker
-* Determine the presently available Requests for Proposals and submit your contact information to be added to the bider’s list (relevant to 2)
+* Determine the presently available Requests for Proposals and submit your contact information to be added to the bider’s list

 These wireframes were used to form a [low-fidelity prototype](https://github.com/Lindsay36h/DH110-22F/tree/main/ASSIGNMENT05) of a new version of the website.
 The purpose of creating a low-fidelity prototype is to create and test a new design for a product based on the user goals and pain points previously defined.
 Additionally, low-fidelity prototypes allow the development team to determine how the product should be designed before extensive time and resources are allotted to creating a functional, more detailed product prototype.
 Producing and testing a low-fidelity prototype allows the design process to be more iterative and thus produce a better-tested final product later.